Page load depends on your network speed. Thank you for your patience. You may also report the error.

 The Acharyas' sympathy for the poor and the entire society is too well known to be mentioned here.

 Charitable trusts, established with the blessings of the Acharyas come to the aid of poor families to enable them to perform marriages of their daughters, Homes for the Aged and uncured for are functioning with a considerable number of inmates in each.
 Also, at Kalavai (Tamil Nadu), a home for the disabled is also functioning.
 Handicapped persons are provided with tricycles, artificial limbs, etc.

-Sri Chandrasekharendra Saraswati Rural Development Trust and several such other organisations take care of the rural and neglected areas.
+Several organisations take care of the rural and neglected areas.
 Unemployed youths are provided with means for starting some craft to earn their livelihood.
 Likewise women are given sewing machines as a self-employment measure.

 Nithya Annadhanam (free food) is provided to all devotees visiting Kanchi and the Math.
 The "Pidi Arisi Thittam" (Handful of Rice) scheme is running successfully at many places.
 Under this scheme, every household sets apart just a handful of rice every day and this will be collected by a central agency once a week, cooked in some temples and offered as neivedya to the deity and then distributed to the poor and needy.

 Prasadam, blessed by the Acharyas are distributed to the patients in hospitals, inmates of jails, orphanages, etc.

 The Math runs go-salas (shelter for the cows).

 Victims of flood, famine, earthquake and other natural calamities are being helped in various ways under the orders of the Acharyas.